forcemax/eFolder/README.md

-eFolder
+Embian eFolder
 =======

-#[Embian eFolder](http://efolder.embian.com)'s server source code repository.
+This repository contains the server source code for [Embian eFolder](http://efolder.embian.com).

 ## How to download it